fuertesvic/sortify/README.md

  some tasks for the future me:

 - [x] Code a basic metadata input/read, logic functionality and GUI implementation (done - 27 feb '25)
-- [ ] Setup executables with PyInstaller so the user doesn't need to have Python installed.
+- [x] Setup executables with PyInstaller so the user doesn't need to have Python installed.
 - [ ] Allow the user to remove a single tag within an image
 - [ ] Allow to the user to work within multiple folders at once & creating new folders based on tags
 - [ ] Improve performance within a large dataset
-- [ ] Improve visuals
+- [ ] Improve visual GUI -- Stop using TkInter and migrate to PyQt
 - [ ] Add Image recogtnition to automatically add tags to images.